wnkchristopher/TrainingStats/README.md

 ## Installation
 It is no installation necessary.
 You can just download the TrainingStats.jar from the root folder of the git repository.
 I recommend to create a folder and safe the jar in there, because it will create some text files to safe your training data.
+I also recommend to use java 8 for the application.

 ## Example
 If you are interested in how a generated PDF can look like there is an example in the root folder of the git repository.
 It is called TrainingsData.pdf.